ibm-cloud-docs/vmware-service/vmaas/vcda-migrating.md

    10. For the **Ready to complete** tab, review your selections and click **FINISH**.

       The VCDA on-premises deployment to VMware vCenter Server begins.
 When the deployment is complete, the new folder that you created is available under the vCenter Server cluster.
-5. From the installation folder, navigate to the VM and click the **Power On** icon.
+5. In the installation folder, navigate to the VM and click the **Power On** icon.
 6. When the VM is powered on, navigate to the newly installed VCDA IP address.

 ## Related links